GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 }
 ```
-To navigate to named route :
+To navigate to a named route, `of` method of the `Navigator` widget is used to specify the BuildContext(A handle to the location of a widget in the widget tree) and the name of the route is passed to `pushNamed` function to navigate to the specifed route as shown below:
 ```dart
 Navigator.of(context).pushNamed('/a');
 ```

-One can also use the push method of Navigator which adds the given route to the history of the navigator that most tightly encloses the given context, and transitions to it.
+One can also use the push method of `Navigator` which adds the given route to the history of the navigator that most tightly encloses the given context, and transitions to it.
 ```dart
 Navigator.push(context,{route});
 ```